 * Study Abroad/Exchange students are able to enrol into 75 credits as a minimum enrolment and 100 credits as a maximum enrolment.

 Please note: Failure to comply with your student visa conditions could impact your ability to stay in the country.
 The conditions applied to your student visa will be listed in your official Visa Grant Notification email or letter.
-You can find more information on all visa conditions at: https://www.border.gov.au/Trav/Stud/More/Visa-conditions/visa-conditions-students.
+You can find more information on all visa conditions on the Department of Home Affairs website.

 Welfare arrangements for student under 18 years of age

-If you will be younger than 18 years of age when you arrive in Australia, you need to provide evidence to the Department of Immigration and Border Protection (DIBP) that appropriate welfare arrangements will be in place until you turn 18 or your visa expires.
+If you will be younger than 18 years of age when you arrive in Australia, you need to provide evidence to the Department of Home Affairs (DHA) that appropriate welfare arrangements will be in place until you turn 18 or your visa expires.
 This means that you will be accompanied in Australia by a parent or legal custodian, or that Curtin University has made arrangements for your welfare, accommodation and support.
-For more information on these arrangements please see: http://esos.curtin.edu.au/under_18_students/index.cfm.
+Find out more about these arrangements.

 Transferring between Institutions